telus-agcg-archive/alchemy-api-rb/README.md

 ## TODO

-1. Add additional Alchmey API search modes
+1. Add missing Alchmey API search modes
+2. Add the ability to search all supported API's in a single request?
-2. Add support for raw output (JSON, XML and RDF)?
+3. Add support for raw output (JSON, XML and RDF)?

 ## Contributing